-You need a prescription for these.
-They use hormones -- similar to the ones in your body -- to stop the release of an egg so that it cannot get fertilized by sperm.
+They use hormones, similar to the ones in your body, to stop the release of an egg so that it can't get fertilized by sperm.

 Barrier Birth Control

-A female condom is a plastic tube that you would partially insert into your vagina, creating a barrier.
+A female condom is a thin, flexible, plastic tube that you would partially insert into your vagina, creating a barrier.
 Female condoms may also help against STDs.
 Female condoms are about 80% effective.